actions/importer-labs/azure_devops/readme.md

 - Click the `Code` with button down arrow above repository on the repository's landing page.
 - Click the `Codespaces` tab
 - Click `Create codespaces on main` to create the codespace.
 If you are in another branch then the `main` branch, the codespace will button will have the current branch specified.
 - Wait a couple minutes, then verify that the codespace starts up.
-Once it is fully booted up, the termininal should be present.
+Once it is fully booted up, the terminal should be present.

 2. Verify the [extension](https://github.com/github/gh-valet) to the official GitHub CLI for Valet is installed and working.